ejv2/Maths-Challenge-Quiz/CONTRIBUTING.md

 ## Third-party libraries and code

 There are certain parts of the project that are sourced from other locations.
-It is **very important** that you ensure that changes proposed to these parts of the code are sent to the apropriate maintainers of those projects.
+It is **very important** that you ensure that changes proposed to these parts of the code are sent to the appropriate maintainers of those projects.

 > **Tip:** That doesn't mean don't remind us to update something!
 If our libraries are out of date, please tell us to update them.
 Security and stability is important!